Louis of Oettingen-Wallerstein: Early life

 Louis was born at Wallerstein on 31 January 1791.
-He was the eldest son of Kraft Ernst, 1st Prince of Oettingen-Wallerstein (1748–1802) is mother was Duchess Wilhelmine Friederike (1764-1817), a daughter of Louis Eugene, Duke of Württemberg.
+He was the eldest son of Kraft Ernst, 1st Prince of Oettingen-Wallerstein (1748–1802) and his wife, Duchess Wilhelmine Friederike of Württemberg (1764-1817), daughter of Louis Eugene, Duke of Württemberg.

 He received private lessons from the piarist Andreas Reubel and later from a secular canon.
 After his maternal grandfather's death in 1802, his mother took over the guardianship and ran the official affairs of the principality in Nördlinger Ries.
 Four years later, he traveled to Paris with his mother to be introduced to Emperor Napoleon and to ask Napoleon for the sovereignty of the principality.
 It failed, however, because he refused to enter French service.
 In the capital of France, Oettingen-Wallerstein first met Crown Prince Ludwig I, who became a close friend.
 In 1807, the principality was mediated, with parts of the principality annexed into both the Kingdom of Bavaria and the Kingdom of Württemberg.

 Between 1807 and 1810, he studied law at the University of Landshut where he befriended Eduard von Schenk, later the Bavarian Minister of the Interior.
 Oettingen-Wallerstein's views on the state were influenced by the legal scholars Nikolaus Thaddäus von Gönner and Friedrich Carl von Savigny.